 These documents are preliminary and subject to change.
 This information does not take the place of formal "public review" as pursuant to state and federal requirements.

 Only formal public comments submitted during the official comment period on the Draft EIR/EIS will be responded to, in writing, as part of the Final EIR/EIS.
-The public Draft EIR/EIS is expected to be released by October 1, 2013.
+The public Draft EIR/EIS is expected to be released on November 15, 2013.
 The Public Draft will be accompanied by a robust public participation process, including in-Delta office hours, educational workshops and formal public comment hearings.

 Preliminary draft BDCP documents are available here.